ZhangSteven/dif_revised/README.md

 The package is divided into two modules:

 dif.py: read the Excel file and save the holdings as a list of dictionary objects, i.e., records.
-To access certain type of records, say cash or equity, use filter() to retrieve.
-The module also reads portfolio summary to validate the holdings, so that the sum of all non-trivial positions (cash, equity, bond, futures) equal the numbers in summary.
+To access certain type of records, say cash or equity, use the record's type to filter them out.
+The module also reads portfolio summary, and test whether sums of different types of positions (cash, equity, bond, futures) equal their subtotal in summary.

 geneva.py: use the records from dif.py and save them as csv files to be uploaded for reconciliation with Advent Geneva system.
 It has a open_dif() function that has the same interface as DIF.open_dif.py's open_dif() function, so that the new open_dif() function can be used by the recon_helper.py in the reconciliation package.